You are here

 - Teacher podcasts

 Produced by teachers, often for their own classes, these podcasts are usually aimed at helping students learn by producing listening content that is not available elsewhere, or that gives a local flavour.
-The Daily Idiom and Madrid Young Learner podcasts are two very different types of teacher-produced podcast.
+Madrid Young Learner podcasts is an example of a teacher-produced podcast.

 - Student podcasts

 Produced by students, but often with teacher help, your students can listen to these and experience the culture and hear about the lives and interests of other students from around the world.
 An interesting example is the podcast created by the Fudan university high school students in China.

 In addition to student podcasts, there are also others that can be useful for teacher professional development.

 - Educator podcasts

-More podcasts for students can be found by looking at directories such as Englishcaster, which is directed at students and teachers of English, or other more general directories such as Podcast Alley, which has a large educational section.
+More podcasts for students can be found by looking at directories such as Podcast Alley, or Player FM's best teaching podcasts which both have a large educational section.

 Using podcasts in class and for homework